On the quotient quantum graph with respect to the regular representation: Introduction

 In \cite{parband}, it was shown that for a quantum graph $ \Gamma $ and a symmetry group $ G $ acting on $ \Gamma $, the quotient graph $ \Gamma/\mathbb{C}G $ is isospectral to $ \Gamma $ where $ \mathbb{C}G $ denotes the regular representation of $ G $.
 Hence, if we take any basis for the representation $ \mathbb{C}G $ we will obtain a quotient quantum graph $ \Gamma/\mathbb{C}G $ which is isospectral to $ \Gamma $.
 This is an extremely useful way to create quantum graphs which are isospectral to a given quantum graph.
 The authors proposed the natural question: "can one obtain $ \Gamma $ by construction as a quotient $ \Gamma/\mathbb{C}G $?" \cite{parband}.
 In other words, does there exist a basis of $ \mathbb{C}G $ which yields $ \Gamma $?
 If yes, which particular basis of $ \mathbb{C}G $ gives us $ \Gamma $ when we construct $ \Gamma/\mathbb{C}G $ and how?

 In this paper, we answer the above open question affirmatively.
 For a quantum graph $ \Gamma $ and a finite symmetry group $ G $ acting on it, we construct the quotient quantum graph $ \Gamma/\mathbb{C}G $ by choosing $ G $ as a basis for $ \mathbb{C}G $ and show that the resulting graph is identical to $ \Gamma $.
-We take a further step and show that $ \Gamma $ can be obtained as a quotient $ \Gamma/\rho $ where $ \rho $ is an arbitrary permutation representation of $ G $ with degree $ |G| $.
+Moreover, we prove a more general result that $ \Gamma $ can be obtained as a quotient $ \Gamma/\rho $ where $ \rho $ is an arbitrary permutation representation of $ G $ with degree $ |G| $.
 We prove that if one constructs the quotient graph $ \Gamma/\rho $ by choosing the standard basis of $ \mathbb{C}^{|G|} $, one gets $ \Gamma $ where $ \rho $ is an arbitrary permutation representation of $ G $ with degree $ |G| $.
-We also show by a counter example that this does not hold for a permutation representation of $ G $ with degree $ >|G| $.
+We also show by a counterexample that this does not hold for a permutation representation of $ G $ with degree greater than $ |G| $.
 We use the construction method and notations from \cite{ana} since it is more convenient for the sake of computations.
 The outline of this paper is as follows.
 Firstly, we present a brief introduction to provide the necessary notions on quantum graphs, linear representations and the construction of the quotient quantum graphs.
 Then, we provide an example which motivates our results.
 Finally, we present the main results and additional examples.